PostHog/posthog.com/contents/handbook/growth/marketing/youtube.md

 showTitle: true
 ---

 YouTube could be a massive channel for organic traffic.
-Our small amount of [Youtube content (especially tutorials)](https://www.youtube.com/channel/UCoP6ql8QkyOoVpBU4P8LM6w) has a decent amount (x000s) of views.
+Our small amount of [YouTube content (especially tutorials)](https://www.youtube.com/channel/UCoP6ql8QkyOoVpBU4P8LM6w) has a decent amount (x000s) of views.
 Many potential and current users in our [ICP](/handbook/growth/marketing/customer-personas) rely on YouTube for informative content.
 Users [have asked for it](https://posthog.slack.com/archives/C02KGGDCA6Q/p1667921203713659).

 We have lots of content (blog, tutorial) that can relatively easily turn into video content.
 As a start, we should turn tutorial and SEO blog content into video content and post it on YouTube.